kyleslugg/NYPL-Takehome/README.md

 - Creates 1,000-foot buffers around locations in both datasets
 - Using GeoPandas, joins both 311 cases and film permits (by their buffers) to tax blocks
 - Produces counts of 311 cases and film permits by day and tax block
+- Writes the resulting table to a SQLite database for further analysis

+In the interest of complying with task instructions vis a vis time and level of detail, I have left the comparison of 311 activity among blocks with and without filming activity as an exercise to the reader (at least, for the time being).